chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 where $\mu$ is some measure defined over $\text{dom}(g)$.
 Likewise for the $L_\infty$- (or the sup-)norm, and so on.

+### Univariate functions
+{:.label}

+We begin with the special case of $d=1$ (i.e., the prediction function $g$ is univariate).
 Let us first define a useful property to characterize univariate functions.

 **Definition (univariate Lipschitz)**{:.label #Lipschitz}
   A function $g : \R \rightarrow \R$ is $L$-Lipschitz if for all $u,v \in \R$, we have that $|f(u) - f(v) | \leq L |u - v|$.